 To the extent permitted by applicable law, the Compensation Committee may form and delegate some or all of its authority under its charter to subcommittees when it deems such action appropriate.

-During fiscal 2023, the Compensation Committee held two meetings.
+During fiscal 2024, the Compensation Committee held one meeting.
 The Compensation Committee currently consists of Messrs.
-Blum (Chairman), Baden, Glanville and Hilarides.
+Blum (Chairman), Glanville and Hilarides.